nbbiju/bus-booking/README.md

 # bus-booking
-A web application using ASP.Net MVC, AngularJS and Entity Frameword for booking bus tickets online
+A web application using ASP.Net MVC, AngularJS and Entity Frameword for booking bus tickets online.